chadmcrowell/killercoda-scenarios/cka/modify-cluster-dns/step1.md

-Change the service cluster IP range that's given to each service that’s created in the cluster.
+Change the service cluster IP range that's given to each service to 100.96.0.0/12.

 > HINT: Modify the kubernetes API server pod YAML